-As noted in Section II (1)(c): If activities are limited solely to those activities listed in Appendix A then such activities are considered exempt from this Programmatic Agreement.
+As noted in Section II.
+EXEMPT PROPERTIES AND ACTIVITIES: If activities are limited solely to those activities listed in Appendix A, then such activities are considered exempt from this Programmatic Agreement.
 This determination is made in consultation with the Recipient and ACCD through submittal of the Preliminary Review Form and approval by ACCD.
 No further review is required.

 The following activities will NOT require review by the SHPO or Council:

 Non-Historic Buildings and Structures.
-Rehabilitation of non-historic buildings and structures, (i.e. those less than 50 years old), except when alteration to the existing building or structure may impact a surrounding historic district.
+Rehabilitation of non-historic buildings and structures, (i.e. those less than 50 years old), except when alteration to the existing building or structure may have an impact on a surrounding historic district.

 New construction is not an exempt activity.